Acne is the most common skin disease in the US and affects 80% of the population at some point in life.

 Treatment of Acne Vulgaris

-It is important to treat acne to reduce the extent of disease, scarring, and psychologic distress.
+It is important to treat acne to reduce the extent of disease, scarring, and psychological distress.

-Treatment of acne involves a variety of topical and systemic agents directed at reducing sebum production, comedone formation, inflammation, and bacterial counts and at normalizing keratinization ( see Figure: How various drugs work in treating acne How various drugs work in treating acne ).
-Selection of treatment is generally based on severity; options are summarized in table Drugs Used to Treat Acne Drugs Used to Treat Acne
+Treatment of acne involves a variety of topical and systemic agents directed at reducing sebum production, comedone formation, inflammation, and bacterial counts and at normalizing keratinization (see figure How Various Medications Work in Treating Acne ).
+Selection of treatment is generally based on severity; options are summarized in table Medications Used to Treat Acne.
+(See also the 2024 guidelines of care for the management of acne vulgaris from the American Academy of Dermatology.)

 Affected areas should be cleansed once or twice a day, but extra washing, use of antibacterial soaps, and scrubbing confer no added benefit.

-A lower glycemic diet and moderation of milk intake might be considered for treatment-resistant adolescent acne, but the effectiveness of these measures in treating acne remains controversial (1 Treatment references Acne vulgaris is the formation of comedones, papules, pustules, nodules, and/or cysts as a result of obstruction and inflammation of pilosebaceous units (hair follicles and their accompanying... read more ).
+A lower-glycemic diet and moderation of milk intake might be considered for treatment-resistant adolescent acne, but the effectiveness of these measures in treating acne remains controversial (1).

-Various light therapies, with and without topical photosensitizers, have been used effectively, mostly for inflammatory acne.
+Various light therapies, with and without topical photosensitizers, have been used effectively, mostly for inflammatory acne, but supporting evidence is not high quality (5).

 Treatment should involve educating the patient and tailoring the plan to one that is realistic for the patient.
 Treatment failure can frequently be attributed to lack of adherence to the plan and also to lack of follow-up.
 Consultation with a specialist may be necessary.